rjsears/chia_plot_manager/README.md

 ### <a name="install"></a>Installation & Configuration

-Here is a very indepth install document that I have started: https://docs.google.com/document/d/1T2A8NboiPVpcI9shXrXlRleXiQSZ0s0I7P-F9ssOMhM/edit?usp=sharing
+Here is a very indepth installation document that I have started: https://docs.google.com/document/d/1T2A8NboiPVpcI9shXrXlRleXiQSZ0s0I7P-F9ssOMhM/edit?usp=sharing

 The installation of the actual scripts are pretty easy.
 Just clone the repo and drop it on your server.
 A <em>lot</em> of what happens is very specific to how I have my systems set up so I will explain my layout in detail along with where in the code you may need to look to make changes to fit your needs.
+For <em>INDEPTH</em> instructions pretty much step-by-step, take a look at the google doc I linked to above.

 #### Network Configuration